An Inexact Conditional Gradient Method for Constrained Bilevel Optimization: Convergence Analysis

-\end{theorem} Theorem \ref{thm:convex-upper-bound} demonstrates that the suboptimality can be reduced using the upper bound presented in \eqref{eq:subopt-convex}, which consists of two components.
-The first component decreases linearly, while the second term arises from errors in nested approximations and can be mitigated by reducing the step-size $\gamma$.
-Thus, by carefully selecting the step-size $\gamma$, we can achieve a guaranteed convergence rate as outlined in the following Corollary.
-In particular, we establish that setting $\gamma=\log(K)/K$ yields a convergence rate of $\cO(\log(K)/K)$.
+Theorem~\ref{thm:convex-upper-bound} establishes that in the convex setting, the suboptimality of the function $\ell$ is bounded above by an upper bound composed of two components.
+The first component exhibits a linear convergence rate and decreases exponentially, while the second component stems from errors in nested approximations and can be alleviated by reducing the step-size $\gamma$.
+Therefore, by properly choosing the step-size $\gamma$, we can attain a guaranteed convergence rate, as outlined in the following Corollary.